redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ## Preparation

 You'll need a CA to issue server certificates, along with the CA certificate itself.
-Instructions for issuing certificates is beyond the scope of this document, but the subject should include CN=<fqdn> for SSL to work.
+Instructions for issuing certificates is beyond the scope of this document, but the subject of the server certificates should include CN=<fqdn> for SSL to work.

 Depending on your host configuration, some services may be running on separate machines.
 Keep this in mind when restarting services.